We all know the feeling.

 Theology Shapes the Religious Life

-Newbigin believed that we need theology to preserve the religious life from confusion within and corruption from without.
+Newbigin believed that we need theology to preserve the religious life from confusion from within and corruption from without.
 To combat both dangers, Newbigin emphasized the importance of God’s people engaging in theological reflection.
 He said,

 Unless the process of active and systematic reflection is also present, religion will begin to take leave of reality, and will deceive us instead of saving us.
 We need to know what we believe and why we believe it, so that we may know what we deny and why we deny it.

 Newbigin believed that we need the back-and-forth relationship between the true story of the Scriptures and the cultural story of the world.
-Simply, if we’re going to live for Jesus in this world, then the we need to know the Bible (and theological articulations of it) in order to make sense of God’s world.
+Simply, if we’re going to live for Jesus in this world, then we need to know the Bible (and theological articulations of it) in order to make sense of God’s world.
 We need sound theology to live well in God’s world, no matter how vibrant our spiritual lives are.

 The Religious Life Shapes Theology